MaorBemdoo/Quotes-App/README.md

 ## Contributing

-Future Pull request and issues are welcome
+Future Pull request and issues are welcome, by the way there is an open [issue](https://github.com/MaorBemdoo/Quotes-App/issues/11)

 ## Support